 Manthan 2010; Report of National Committee on Forest Rights Act was submitted to Government of India in 2010.
 Ministry of Environment and Forests and the Ministry of Tribal Affairs constituted a Joint Committee in April 2010 to review the implementation of the Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 popularly known as Forests Rights Act (FRA) across the country.
-The report deals with implementation of the Forest Rights Act 2006 including factors that are aiding and impeding its implementation, policy recommendation for changes in the future management of the forestry sector in India which may be necessary as a consequence of implementation of the Act, identification of the role of various agencies (official and others) in facilitating forest-dwellers carrying out their roles regarding conservation and management of forests, defining a new role for the Forest Department vis a vis the Gram Sabha for forest to ensure convergence of various beneficiary oriented programmes for the forest rights holders taken up by various line departments in the states.
+The report deals with implementation of the Forest Rights Act 2006 including factors that are aiding and impeding its implementation, policy recommendation for changes in the future management of the forestry sector in India which may be necessary as a consequence of implementation of the Act, identification of the role of various agencies (official and others) in facilitating forest-dwellers carrying out their roles regarding conservation and management of forests, defining a new role for the Forest Department vis a vis the Gram Sabha for forest conservation and regeneration, and identifying opportunities for and recommending measures to ensure convergence of various beneficiary oriented programmes for the forest rights holders taken up by various line departments in the states.